 Blue Arc EV Delivery Vans Win 2023 Green Car Product of Excellence Award

+Blue Arc brings a unique edge to the competition: nearly 50 years of experience in custom, commercial-grade chassis and work-truck body design and manufacturing as part of The Shyft Group

-NOVI, Mich., May 10, 2023 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. SHYF announced today its Blue Arc™ EV delivery vehicles have received a Green Car Journal 2023 Green Car Product of Excellence™ award.
+/EIN News/ -- NOVI, Mich., May 10, 2023 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. (NASDAQ: SHYF) announced today its Blue Arc™ EV delivery vehicles have received a Green Car Journal 2023 Green Car Product of Excellence™ award.

 The award honors commercial vehicles that feature greater environmental performance through higher efficiency, the integration of advanced technology and electronics, and innovative powertrains that achieve decarbonization goals with low or no carbon emissions.